morgan3d/misc/README.md

 feature requests or ask for help with it.
 Some of it was written while I was an undergraduate and may not compile on modern machines.

-Some additional open source projects that I _do_ actively support are hosted elsewhere due to github's file size and other restrictions.
-These are:
+Some additional open source projects that I _do_ actively support are:

+- [quadplay](https://github.com/morgan3d/quadplay) Javascript web-based fantasy video game console
 - [The G3D Innovation Engine](https://casual-effects.com/g3d) C++ 3D graphics library
-- [codeheart.js](http://casual-effects.com/codeheart) Javascript 2D game library
 - [Markdeep](https://casual-effects.com/markdeep) Document beautification tool
 - [iCompile](https://casual-effects.com/g3d/G3D10/build/manual/icompile-manual.html) Zero-configuration build system
 - [include.js](https://morgan3d.github.io/include.js/) Cross-domain, cross-browser HTML include tag
+- [codeheart.js](http://casual-effects.com/codeheart) Javascript 2D game library

 The code in this repository is organized by topic.